nathanlane/nathanlane.github.io/private_notes/TYPOGRAPHY_AUDIT.md

 - **Semantic Classes:** The use of semantic classes like `.heading-1` and `.text-body` is excellent for maintainability.
 The application of `font-variation-settings` within these classes shows a sophisticated level of control.

 **Assessment:**
-- **CRITICAL:** The base font size is too small and contradicts the design system's goals.
+- **🚨 CRITICAL:** The base font size is too small and contradicts the design system's goals.
-- **MAJOR:** The lack of a consistent mathematical ratio in the type scale weakens the hierarchy's coherence.
+- **🚨 MAJOR:** The lack of a consistent mathematical ratio in the type scale weakens the hierarchy's coherence.

 ### 1.2.
 Vertical Rhythm & Spacing